Are you currently looking for brand ambassadors? Or, are you trying to narrow down a list of potential brand reps?

 Where to recruit brand ambassadors?

 There are many places that you can find and recruit brand ambassadors from.
-Here are a few of our favorites:
+Here are a few of our favorite places for brand ambassador recruitment:

 - Your existing customers and email list: These people are already fans of your work, so it’s easy for them to spread the word about what you do.
 Recruit customers who have bought from you most frequently, and/or who have already shared with the most friends.